kwahoo2/Mortar/README.md

 Now you can run Mortar by double clicking on the Mortar.sh script.

-## Disabling steppers at Pi startup
+## Disabling steppers at Pi boot
-Raspberry starts GPIO in unknown state, stepper motors may consume some energy, before Mortar is even started.
+Raspberry starts GPIO in an unknown state, stepper motors may consume some energy, before Mortar is even started.
 To avoid this, you can set AENBL and BENBL pins to low at the RPi OS boot.

 Edit: